ileathan/leat-stratum-proxy/README.md

+# leatMine stratum proxy

-100% of the documentation of conhive applies.
+100% of the documentation of coinhive applies.

 The changes I made are mostly just ripping out the donation logic.